 Pilot Program - Reference Checks for Academic Senate Ladder Rank Faculty Hires with Tenure or Lecturers/Senior Lecturers with Security of Employment

 The University of California is committed to creating and maintaining a community dedicated to the advancement, application, and transmission of knowledge and creative endeavors through academic excellence, where all individuals who participate in University programs and activities can work and learn together in a safe and secure environment, free of violence, harassment, discrimination, exploitation, or intimidation.
-To support this commitment, UC Davis will conduct a pilot program for the 2018-19 hiring year to conduct reference checks on final candidates for academic appointments with tenure or security of employment.
+To support this commitment, UC Davis will conduct a pilot program for the 2018-19 and 2019-20 hiring years to conduct reference checks on final candidates for academic appointments with tenure or security of employment.
 The current faculty hiring process solicits information regarding candidates’ qualifications through outside letters.
-The pilot reference check program will enable UC Davis to obtain and review information about candidates’ conduct in their previous appointments that may be important to the appointment decision.
+The pilot reference check program will enable UC Davis to obtain and review information about candidates’ conduct in their previous appointments that may be important to the hiring decision.
 The reference checks do not involve any process for criminal background checks, which are covered by other University policies.

-- When the selection of the first choice candidate has been made, the Dean and/or Department Chair should contact Academic Affairs, specifically, Danny Gray – Director of Academic Employment and Labor Relations (email@example.com), to initiate the Reference Check process.
-Academic Affairs shall contact the academic personnel office (or equivalent) in one or more of the previous institutions where the candidate has been employed.
+- When the selection of the first choice candidate has been made, the Dean and/or Department Chair should contact Academic Affairs, specifically, James DiCaprio – Associate Director of Academic Employment and Labor Relations (email@example.com), to initiate the reference check process, through email with the attached completed/signed release from the candidate.
+Academic Affairs shall contact the academic personnel office (or equivalent) at one or more of the previous institutions where the candidate has been employed.
 This may occur concurrently with the negotiation of the terms in the Temporary Offer Letter (TOL), or after the TOL has been issued.

-- In order to protect a candidate’s privacy, all information received in connection with the reference check process will be treated as confidential and retained in accordance with UC policy.
+- In order to protect a candidate’s privacy, all information received in connection with the Reference Check process will be treated as confidential and retained in accordance with UC policy.
 Should the candidate be offered and accept the position, any information received shall be securely maintained and held in the campus Academic Affairs Office.